 The use of AI technology has allowed customer service representatives to improve and scale their customer service effort, as well as helping them to improve the customer experience (CX) and reduce customer effort.

-The potential for AI in contact centres is twofold.
+The potential for AI in outsourced call centres is twofold.
 AI, chatbots and automated self-service technologies free up call centre employees from routine support requests so they can focus on more complex tasks, but AI also gives customer service reps more detailed and real-time information to help them handle complicated issues.

 A recent study, from global management consulting business McKinsey & Company, claims marketing and sales is the top sector that will be transformed by AI technology - and the transformation is happening now.